dpneumo/simplestate/README.md

   end
 end
 ```
-The subclassed state may provide *private* enter and exit methods.
+The subclassed state may provide !private! enter and exit methods.
 Any other state methods intended to be available via a call to that method on the state holder must be public. #enter and #exit will always be called appropriately during state transitions.

 A state has access to methods on the state holder via #holder:

 ```ruby
 holder.a_special_holder_method
 ```
-Creation of a holder instance *must* specify the initial state class:
+Creation of a holder instance !must! specify the initial state class:

 ```ruby
 button = Button.new(initial_state_class: Off)